artak-kirakosyan/adaptive_control/README.md

-# adaptive_control
+# Adaptive control assignments
-Assignments from Adaptive control course
+This repository contains the solutions of assignments from adaptive control course.